 This article will give you a behind-the-scenes look at some of the key components in my brand questionnaire and the overall prep work process if we decide to work together.

-This 5-part brand questionnaire walks through all the information I need in order to nail your brand and website design.
+My initial brand questionnaire walks through all the information I need in order to nail your brand and website design.
 This includes understanding your brand and business goals, style preferences, tech, content, and more.

 Alongside completing the questionnaires, we’d also meet for a Website Strategy Session.
 During this call, we’ll map out the pages on your website, review your inspiration board and discuss any questions you might.